danhetrick/perl-ircd/README.md

 ------------
 ##### `ipmask`

-Sets what hosts are allowed to use this operator account.
+Sets what IP addresses are allowed to use this operator account.
 Not a required child element.
+Use \*\ for a multiple character wild card, or ? for a single character wild card.
+For example, if you're on a LAN with all internal IP addresses starting with "192.168.1", to allow only people on your LAN to become operators, use an ipmask of "192.168.1.\*".

 ------------
 ## Example configuration file